 What makes it unique?

 Iyengar Yoga focuses on three aspects: alignment, sequencing and timing.

 - Alignment means maintaining the intended pose while respecting the body’s boundaries.
 Iyengar yoga encourages the use of props to assist students within an asana without putting them at risk of injury.
-Effective alignment can then help to achieve balance between body, mind and breath.
+Effective alignment can help to achieve balance between body, mind and breath.

 - Timing: unlike Vinyasa Yoga, Iyengar yoga poses are held for longer periods of time.
-When stability has been achieved in a pose, it’s then possible to safely intensify the depth of the posture.
+When stability is achieved in a pose, it’s then possible to safely intensify the depth of the posture.
 This helps to help develop strength and flexibility, along with sensitivity and awareness between the body and mind.